Sets additional sorting options.

 Copies the sorted list to the cell range that you specify.

-Select a named cell range where you want to display the sorted list, or enter a cell range in the input box.
+Select a named cell range where you want to display the sorted list.

-Enter the cell range where you want to display the sorted list, or select a named range from the list.
+Enter the cell range where you want to display the sorted list.

 Click here and then select the custom sort order that you want.

 Select the language for the sorting rules.

 Select a sorting option for the language.
 For example, select the "phonebook" option for German to include the umlaut special character in the sorting.